Why choose marmoroc stone?

 - is the best ventilating façade solution in case of additional heat insulation, and is the perfect exterior wall lining material

 - made of crushed marble, cement, and pigment.
-The stone façade surface is slightly rough or smooth and coated with a hydrophobic layer
+The stone façade surface is slightly rough and coated with a hydrophobic layer

 - available in many colours, and different colour combinations can be used to cover the façade